Mika34a/theorie/README.md

     - example: python3 main.py 1 random shared:y
 2. open output/output.json and grid.gridtest.png to see results
 3. check results with: check50 -l minprog/theorie-check50/2021/smartgrid
+4. N = 30 means that the chosen algorithm will run 30 times, and can be changed accordingly in main.py.

 ## The case - Smartgrid
 In Smartgrid, the main goal is to connect all 150 houses to 5 batteries without exceeding capacity.
 The challenge